Our Guide to the Top 20 Famous Pieces of Art in Paris

-The top 20 pieces of art in Paris and where to see them!
+The Top 20 Famous Pieces of Art in Paris and Where to See Them!

 Welcome to Paris - the city of love, wine and incredible creativity.
 With places like the Centre Pompidou, Musee d'Orsay and the largest art museum in the world The Louvre, there's an incredible amount of art in Paris worth seeing.